 It’s basically a chickpea flour and water batter with some salt, olive oil, and sometimes garlic and fresh herbs.
 Some people make it thinner than others— there are many versions.
 Farinata is sometimes eaten with sliced onions or artichokes.
 Modern chefs are now using it as a base for imaginative toppings, even salads.

 It couldn’t be simpler, and yet it will raise your status with knowledgeable “foodies”, if that is what gives you a thrill.
 It’s one of those ancient, nourishing peasant dishes (like polenta) that one now encounters in trendy, expensive city restaurants, perhaps to be nibbled with wine.
-But that’s okay— it can’t hurt for more people to learn to love this dish, because it’s delicious, inexpensive and very easy to make at home, and we grow a lot of chickpeas in Canada (in southern Alberta and Saskatchewan, mostly).
+But that’s okay— it can’t hurt for more people to learn to love this dish, because it’s delicious, nutritious, inexpensive and very easy to make at home, and, besides, we grow a lot of chickpeas in Canada (in southern Alberta and Saskatchewan, mostly).

 I hope I’ve intrigued you sufficiently to try out my version of it.
 Whenever I serve it to guests they are mystified, but they love it!
 We eat it hot or cold for a snack.
 (On the WW Core Plan, 1/6th of the "the 'pancake' uses1 teaspoon of your 2-teaspoon daily oil allowance; or, if you've used that up, you use up 1 point-- not bad for alot of satisfaction!)